Azure/azure-sdk-for-python/sdk/storage/azure-storage-queue/README.md

     retrieve a client using the `get_queue_client` method.
 2. **[QueueClient](https://docs.microsoft.com/en-us/python/api/azure-storage-queue/azure.storage.queue.queueclient)** -
     this client represents interaction with a specific queue (which need not exist yet).
-It provides operations to create, delete, or configure a queue and includes operations to send, receive, peek, delete, and update messages within it.
+It provides operations to create, delete, or configure a queue and includes operations to enqueue, receive, peek, delete, and update messages within it.

 ### Messages
+Once you've initialized a `QueueClient`, you can use the following operations to work with the messages in the queue:
-* **Send** - Adds a message to the queue and optionally sets a visibility timeout for the message.
+* **Enqueue** - Adds a message to the queue and optionally sets a visibility timeout for the message.
 * **Receive** - Retrieves a message from the queue and makes it invisible to other consumers.
 * **Peek** - Retrieves a message from the front of the queue, without changing the message visibility.
 * **Update** - Updates the visibility timeout of a message and/or the message contents.